-Eubank Jr: I will never cut sparring sessions
+Sparring is a rite of passage to make you a 'warrior,' says Chris Eubank Jr.

 "We have a rivalry, we have a history and that's a super fight, that's a stadium filler and that's the type of fight I've been chasing my entire career."

-Eubank's father is a constant presence by his side.
 The 51-year-old -- who is also known as "English" -- is a former WBO Middleweight and Super-Middleweight world champion and remains one of the biggest names in British boxing and certainly one of the most eccentric.

 "Cringe worthy to me?"
 Eubank Jr. asks.
 "No. I am used to him.
 He's a character, he's eccentric, he does things that aren't orthodox but, in terms of boxing, you can't have anyone better than that man in your corner.